 A dining table is one of the most important pieces of furniture you’ll buy for your home.
 Not only does it function as a place to eat, it’s also a place for family gatherings, newspaper sprawl, and homework sessions.
 It can be the centrepiece of a room where friends and loved ones hang out, talking and enjoy each other’s company.

-If you choose a well-crafted dining table made of quality materials, it’ll age with you and most likely outlive you for many years to come.
+If you choose a well-crafted dining table made of quality materials like our Bowery, it’ll age with you and most likely outlive you for many years to come.
 That said it’s not a furniture piece you want to purchase on impulse, it’s worth your time and consideration.
 A dining table is an investment.

 Before you hit the furniture and homewares stores to find a table for your upcoming dinner party, here’s some things to consider.

 So you’re picturing regular dinner parties of 8 guests or more?
 While you want to consider how many people you would like to fit comfortably around the table, choosing your table size should first be based on the size of your room.
 Leave space for guests to circulate around the table without having to breathe in and measure for the chairs to be pulled out.